 Too bad, the peasant workers in his home county lacked great patience as the premier exhibited and refused to wait for another five years but took to the streets four days before the New Year.

 But not every unpaid worker in China is going to welcome the Chinese New Year by standing on standing on the road.
 Some prefer to walk along the road.

 The people in the photo are peasant labours who worked for a year on a tunnel construction site in the world’s renowned tourist destination Dali, Yunnan province, but apart from some allowances and living subsidies, they have received no pay.

 They’ve made several attempts to get their yearly payment back yet only resulted in dozens of workmates being detained and bashed, Chinese state media cri.cn reported by quoting a weibo message from a peasant worker.

-Now they have no money to buy a train or coach ticket, but they still want to return home for Chinese New Year festival, so they opt to walk home and carry their luggages on shoulder and kids in arms.
+Now they have no money to buy a train or coach ticket, but they still want to return home for the Chinese New Year festival, so they opt to walk home and carry the luggage on their shoulders and the kids in their arms.

 However, they may need to adjust their expectations about having Chinese New Year’s dinner with their family, since it may take months for some of them to reach their home in Henan, Shanxi, or Fujian if they solely travel by foot.